fildpauz/jespr/README.md

 At the beginning of each stimulus item, a fixation character will be displayed as is typical in self-paced reading experiments.
 The selected fixation character will be presented at a font-size approximately 5 times the normal font size.

+### min-instruction-time (default: `3000` milliseconds)

+In order to prevent participants from accidentally jumping pasts instruction screens that they need to read, this value sets a minimum amount of time that the screen must remain visible before the experiment may proceed.
+Hence, it effectively disables the advancement of the experiment for the specified number of milliseconds.
+This might also be set to a much higher number (e.g., `60000` for one minute) in order to ensure that participants spend enough time on the instructions.

 ### feedback-options

 Feedback to the experimental participant may be given during the experiment regarding their responses to optional post-stimulus prompts (e.g., comprehension questions). `feedback-options` is the place to define one or more generic feedback options that may be used through the experiment.
 Each option has three parameters, as follows.